ahzqr/wordle-reimagined/README.md

 **Stretch Goals (Not Mandatory)**
 - Vary the amount of letters
-- Complete the Challenger Mode
+- Complete the Custom Mode

 ## Timeframe
 2 weeks